rud0lph/HAL/README.md

+#HAL

-HAL is a PHP-based, MVC-inspired CMF based on the framework Lydia.
+Hal is a PHP-based, MVC-inspired CMF based on the framework Lydia.

 It is a project buildt by Tina Logan when taking the class "PHP-programming with Model View Controller (MVC) frameworks" at BTH.se